choderalab/wetlab-protocols/MicroCal PEAQ-ITC Auto/MicroCal PEAQ-ITC Automated_SOP_20191022.md

 1. Open ITC software (The instrument will attempt to `home` and fail/show an error.
 Click `OK` on error.)
 2. Open Door to instrument (Tap `Open Door` on Touchpad).
 The valve causing problems is the furthest rightmost on the back inside of the unit.
-3. With a **flathead screwdriver**, unscrew the screws on either side of the valve (Left and right)(See Photo). **Keep the tubes connected to the valve.** Using a pair of **pliers**, twist the silver knobs on top and bottom of the valve until they come loose.
+3. With a **flathead screwdriver**, unscrew the screws on either side of the valve (Left and right). **Keep the tubes connected to the valve.** Using a pair of **pliers**, twist the silver knobs on top and bottom of the valve until they come loose.
 Screw the valve back into place and then tighten the silver knobs again.
 This should realign the valve.

 _If Problem Remains:_ There is an older valve near the detergent solution that can be used in case the current one gets stuck and cannot be loosened.
 (Consult user manual on how to replace.)

 #### Initialization & homing fails

-**CAUSE:** This can occur from time-to-time with little to no reasoning.
+**CAUSE:** This can occur from time-to-time (for what feels like little to no reasoning.)

 1. Shut down the software and turn off the instrument (button is on the bottom back right).
 2. Wait ~30 seconds.
 3. Turn instrument back on and try again.

-_If Problem Remains:_ Refer to the User Manual or Contact Malvern Panalytical
+_If Problem Remains:_ Refer to the Issue Log, User Manual, or, Contact Malvern Panalytical

 ### Supplemental Maintenance